 - Some brands of fusible are difficult to stitch through or change the surface of your fabric.
-Purchase Wonder Under paper backed (#805) or Soft Fuse.
-Use Misty Fuse for lightweight fabrics like silk.
+Suggested fusible webs are: Wonder Under paper backed (#805), Soft Fuse or Misty Fuse (for lightweight fabrics like silk).

 - Transfer the glue with a hot (cotton setting), dry iron for 5-7 seconds in each spot.
 Place the fabric down with rough side or glue side of the paper on top.
 Glide the iron across the paper.
 Make sure the iron touches every inch of the paper including the edges and corners.
 Go to the edge and beyond!

 - Fabrics with no finish like 100% cotton hand-dyed and batik fabrics are best because the color goes through the fabric.
 Fused elements from printed fabrics with a white back will show a white edge.

 - Some fabrics with a permanent press or other finishes will not adhere well with fusible web.

 - Fabrics with higher thread count fuse better and fray less when cut.

 - Wash and iron your fabric to remove any starch or sizing before fusing.
 Do not use fabric softener.

 - Fabric that bubbles or ripples when fused will flatten out when the paper is peeled off.

 - If the web separates from the paper, place the web on the fabric with release paper on top and fuse.

 - Paper without glue is called release paper.
 Save the release paper.
 This paper has a silicone coating and can be fused to over and over again.

 - Note: on some versions of Wonder Under only the shiny side of the paper is usable as release paper.